vppillai/littlefs_tools/README.md

                         block size of the LFS image (defaults to 4096) -c BLOCKCOUNT, --block_count BLOCKCOUNT
-                        block Count of the LFS image (defaults to 64) -v, --verbose         Verbose
+                        block Count of the LFS image (defaults to 64) -o OFFSET, --offset OFFSET
+                        offset (in bytes) from which the littlefs image starts(defaults to 0).
+Hex values are supported (e.g. 0x80000)
+  -v, --verbose         Verbose

 required arguments: